+Single-use bioreactor mixing: how to meet familiar requirements with novel technologiesA critical feature of a bioreactor system is the technology used for mixing.
+Different aspects of mixing and mixing technologies have been extensively studied in conventional bioreactor systems made of glass or stainless steel.
+However, the design proven in conventional systems is not always directly transferrable to a single-use format without modifications.
+Hence, it is necessary to understand the interrelation between the physical features of a bioreactor system and how these features ultimately affect the performance of the system (Fig 1).
 In stirred-tank glass and stainless steel systems, mixing is done with impellers that can be in different configurations.
 The impeller type, along with the number of impellers and their placement, is application-specific in order to achieve a well-mixed process with adequate mass transfer to support culture growth while balancing impact on organisms or cells.
 For example, cultures that require powerful mixing, such as microbial fermentation, commonly rely on flat-bladed Rushton-type impellers.
 This impeller type is excellent at rapid, sustained mixing and gas bubble shear.
 Mammalian cells, however, are more shear-sensitive, and typically require impellers designed with pitched or curved blades.
 Cell culture-specific impellers provide axial flow and top-to-bottom mixing with manageable shear.
 It should be noted, though, that many cell lines now used in industrial biotechnology applications can handle higher shear forces than initially understood .
 Mixing can also be obtained by gas bubble motion, as in air-lift or bubble-column bioreactor systems, but this technology will not be discussed here.

+Requirements for mixing in single-use bioreactor systemsIn single-use bioreactor systems, the mixing technology needs to be adaptable to the disposable nature of the operation, while meeting the basic requirements of mixing at a suitable shear level for the specific organism to be cultured.
+These requirements need to be met without compromising the sterility of the disposable culture chamber.
+For example, potential risks associated with moving parts in the interface between the impeller shaft and the disposable bioreactor bag, have to be managed.
+Elimination of such risks can be managed via design features, or by using standard operating procedures.
+The mixing device also needs to be inert to avoid contamination of the culture with leachables and/or extractables.
+Impellers and other in-bag mixing devices are made of molded hard plastic material, for example, high-density polyethylene, whereas the culture bag is made of a soft, flexible film with a contact layer often consisting of low-density polyethylene or ethyl vinyl acetate.
+Profiles for leachables and extractables from all parts of the bioreactor system, need to be considered in the qualification of the single-use system.
 In addition, the mixing device should be easy to handle and mounted inside the bioreactor.
 At small scale this is usually not a problem.
 However, the larger the scale, the greater the complexity, in operations as well as in logistics.
 Single-use bioreactor consumables are commonly purchased when needed, but a stock is required as a back-up.
 The size of the stock is dependent on, for example, the business need and the delivery time of the consumable.
 However, bulky mixing devices will require large storage space and add to the complexity of the logistics.
 In addition, very large mixing devices can be heavy, and misaligned movement during transport and unpacking might disrupt the integrity of the plastic film of the soft-shell, single-use bioreactor, or compromise with the mixing device as such.
 Therefore, it is recommended to use a mixing device as simple as possible for the specific needs of the application in question.

 ConclusionThe mixing technology is of crucial importance for efficient, trouble-free, single-use bioreactor operations.
 There are a variety of mixing technologies on the market: some more suitable for niche applications, whereas others have broader applicability.
 Proof of principle exists from a variety of processes where single-use bioreactor systems with different impeller technologies have been used, including mammalian suspension cell culture, vaccine production in microcarrier-based cultures of adherent cells, and microbial fermentation.

-- Nienow, A.W.
+1. Nienow, A.W.
 Reactor Engineering in Large Scale Animal Cell Culture Cytotechnology.
 50, 9–33 (2006)

-- Monath et al. An Inactivated Cell-Culture Vaccine against Yellow Fever.
+2. Monath et al. An Inactivated Cell-Culture Vaccine against Yellow Fever.
 N Engl J Med 364, 1326-33 (2011)

-- Application note: Microbial fermentation in single-use Xcellerex™ XDR-50 MO fermentor system.
+3. Application note: Microbial fermentation in single-use Xcellerex™ XDR-50 MO fermentor system.
 GE Healthcare, 29-0564-39, Edition AA (2013)